SNEWS2/snewpy/README.md

 Run `python setup.py develop` or `python setup.py install --user` to install the modules in your user area and have access to the snewpy package in your Python environment.

 ## SNEWPY
-The SNEWPY code is in the `python/snewpy` subfolder.
-The master file is snewpy.py.
+The SNEWPY code is in the `snewpy` subfolder.
+The master file is SNEWPY.py.
 SNEWPY is intended to work with SNOwGLoBES which you can downlaod from https://github.com/SNOwGLoBES/snowglobes The purpose of SNEWPY is to create a pipeline from supernova simulations to SNOwGLoBES and then collate the output.
 The models folder contains the collection of supernova models or neutrino spectra sourced from the community.